silvanamoiceanu/Listly/README.md

 # Listly
 An email to priority list service.
-Organizes and categorizes emails into high to low priority
+Organizes and categorizes emails from high to low priority

+Uses MultiOn and AgentOps for service and monitoring